Central Industrial Security Force: Seaport security

-Special Security Group (VIP Security)
+Special Security Group

 The Prime Minister's Security personnel, which includes SSG members.

-In 2006, Central Industrial Security Force (CISF) also known as Ninja Commando, on the basis of recommendations of the Intelligence Bureau, raised a special unit called Special Security Group (SSG) to provide security cover to people nominated by the Home Ministry.
+In 2006, Central Industrial Security Force (CISF), on the basis of recommendations of the Intelligence Bureau, raised a special unit called Special Security Group (SSG) to provide security cover to people nominated by the Home Ministry.
 It came into existence on 17 November 2006.
 This unit is responsible for providing physical protection, evacuation, mobile and static security cover to persons who have been nominated by the Home Ministry.
 For a person to be eligible for security cover by CISF special unit, the intelligence bureau and other secret police agencies are required to specify the danger after a detailed 'threat analysis', which are often fudged for political and other considerations.
-In addition to CISF the Government also utilizes the National Security Guard (NSG), CRPF and ITBP for personal security cover.
+In addition to CISF the Government also utilizes CRPF for personal security cover.